 11. Improve transit service on OR 99W and look for potential shared use park-and-ride locations in west Tualatin.
 There are few park-and-ride options on or near OR 99W for Tualatin residents.
 The closest are in Sherwood (shared use with Regal cinemas) to the south or Tigard to the north (shared use with Christ the King Lutheran Church).
 Further, the Route 12 discontinued service in 2012 to Sherwood, terminating at the Tigard Transit Center to the north.
 The one route along OR 99W through Tualatin is the Route 94 which does not stop between Sherwood and Tigard.
 This limits the ability of Tualatin residents to access transit along OR 99W.
-Add a transit stop in the vicinity of Tualatin Road for the 94 and future fixed route transit, and look for potential shared use parkand ride locations in this visitive that would some Tuala and-ride locations in this vicinity that would serve Tualatin residents.
+Add a transit stop in the vicinity of Tualatin Road for the 94 and future fixed route transit, and look for potential shared use parkand-ride locations in this vicinity that would serve Tualatin residents.